signalfx/splunk-opentelemetry-examples/collector/cisco-ai-ready-pods/README.md

 with the following components:

 * Cisco Unified Computing System™ (Cisco UCS), which ensures that the compute power required for demanding AI workloads is readily available and scalable.
-* FlashStack (Cisco UCS servers with Pure Storage), which provides high-performance storage and compute capabilities essential for handling large-scale AI and machine learning tasks.
+* FlexPod and FlashStack converged infrastructure, which provide high-performance storage and compute capabilities essential for handling large-scale AI and machine learning tasks.
 * Cisco's Nexus switches, which provide an AI-ready infrastructure designed to support high-performance AI/ML workloads.
 * NVIDIA AI Enterprise, for deploying and managing AI workloads.
 * Red Hat OpenShift, which is a Kubernetes-based container platform that simplifies the orchestration and deployment of containerized AI applications.